 Get dinner on the table in just 15 minutes with this quick and easy red Thai curry noodle soup!
 You’ll need just 4 ingredients for this seriously flavourful dinner.

 You know what makes me feel like a superhero?
 Getting dinner on the table in 15 minutes… especially when it contains plenty of fresh veg!
-And that's just the case with this quick and easy red Thai curry noodle soup.
-It needs just 4 main ingredients, tossed together in a pan, to create a dinner that's full of flavour and full of goodness.
+And that’s just the case with this quick and easy red Thai curry noodle soup.
+It’s a super quick curry recipe that needs just 4 main ingredients!
+Toss everything together in a pan to create a dinner that’s full of flavour and full of goodness.

 Red Thai curry noodle soup